Towards Inclusive Communication: A Unified Framework for Generating Spoken Language from Sign, Lip, and Audio: Introduction

 Audio plays a central role in human communication and serves as the primary modality for conveying linguistic meaning.
 Accordingly, Automatic Speech Recognition (ASR) technologies have seen rapid advancement ~\cite{amodei2016deep,kim2017joint,prabhavalkar2023end}, enabling seamless voice-based interaction with smart devices in daily life.

 However, audio-based interfaces remain fundamentally inaccessible to individuals who are deaf or hard of hearing.
 For such users, sign language and lip movements serve as effective visual alternatives.
 Sign language is a gesture-based linguistic system with its own grammar and syntax, while lip reading allows the interpretation of spoken language through the observation of mouth movements.
-Recent research has leveraged these alternatives through Sign Language Translation (SLT)~\cite{chen2024factorized, jiao2024visual, rust2024towards, jang2025deep} and Visual Speech Recognition (VSR)~\cite{ma2022visual, kim2023lip}, making audio-less communication more accessible.
+Recent research has leveraged these alternatives through Sign Language Translation (SLT)~\cite{chen2024factorized, jiao2024visual, rust2024towards, jang2025deep, zhou2021spatial} and Visual Speech Recognition (VSR)~\cite{ma2022visual, kim2023lip, kim2021cromm}, making audio-less communication more accessible.

 Building on this progress in each area, recent efforts have aimed at integrating multiple modalities into a unified architecture~\cite{makino2019recurrent, hsu2022u, haliassos2024unified}.
-These systems simplify deployment and improve performance by capturing complementary information, as demonstrated in AVSR~\cite{afouras2018deep}.
-However, prior work has largely focused on fusing audio and lip movements, overlooking the broader potential of combining sign language, lip movements, and audio.
+While these efforts mark a step towards unification, they have been predominantly limited to the audio-lip fusion seen in Audio-Visual Speech Recognition (AVSR)~\cite{afouras2018deep, tao2020end}.
+This narrow focus overlooks the broader potential of combining sign language, lip movements, and audio.
 A unified framework that supports flexible combinations of these modalities not only enables more inclusive interaction for users with varying hearing capabilities but also overcomes the limitations of treating each modality in isolation, such as redundant training pipelines, siloed representations, and restricted cross-modal learning.
 Furthermore, this integration paves the way for more efficient training and richer multimodal representations that reflect the natural synergy between modalities in human communication.